-HABC will approve a live-in aide, if needed as a reasonable accommodation, so that the program is readily accessible to and usable by persons with disabilities.

-Congregate Housing Lease and HAP Contract

-For congregate housing there will be a separate lease and HAP contract for each assisted family.

-Unless there is a live-in aide, the payment standard for a family that resides in a congregate housing unit is the zero-bedroom payment standard on HABC payment standard schedule.

-However, if there are two or more rooms in the unit (not including kitchen or sanitary facilities), the payment standard for a family that resides in a congregate housing unit is the one-bedroom payment standard amount.

-If there is a live-in aide, the live-in aide will be counted in determining the family unit size.

-HABC will ensure that all congregate housing units approved for the program are in compliance with all of the Housing Quality Standards for congregate housing as regulated in 24 CFR 982.609.
+- 1. Lease For congregate housing there will be a separate lease and HAP contract for each assisted family. - 2.
+Payment Standard Unless there is a live-in aide, the payment standard for a family that resides in a congregate housing unit is the zerobedroom payment standard on HABC payment standard schedule.
+However, if there are two or more rooms in the unit (not including kitchen or sanitary facilities), the payment standard for a family that resides in a congregate housing unit is the one-bedroom payment standard amount. - 3.
+Live-In Aid HABC will approve a live-in aide, if needed as a reasonable accommodation, so that the program is readily accessible to and usable by persons with disabilities.
+If there is a live-in aide, the live-in aide will be counted in determining the family unit size. - 4.
+HQS - HABC will ensure that all congregate housing units approved for the program are in compliance with all of the Housing Quality Standards for congregate housing as regulated in 24 CFR 982.609.